dczmer/davelab/_basic_scripting/04_arrays_and_loops.md

 Arrays aren't really a standard shell feature, but most modern shells have some implementation.
 Bash arrays are probably the most appropriate implementation to cover here, because `zsh` fully supports it and because you will probably want/need to write scripts for servers or development machines that have `bash`.

-{: .note }
-We're intentionally using "bash" array syntax here, not "zsh" arrays.
-They work differently but "zsh" supports both systems.

 ### Declaring an Array

 There are two ways to declare an array: